hci-a-if-its-2019/final-project-menantu-idaman/README.md

 4. Her : "Oke, terus kudu lapo aku?"
 5. Me : "Coba saiki search laptop lenovo koyok wingi"
 6. Her : "Oke"
-7. (User typed lenovo in the search bar and then press Enter)
+7. (User clicked the category dropdown, but then user typed lenovo in the search bar and then press Enter)
 8. Her : "Wes iki ketemu"
 9. Me : "Coba kei wero aku detail informasi barang e"
 10. (User clicked the item's image for a few times,  then try to click on the item's name)